DKFN/NACT/README.md

 - Store all cover points of map globally and get all the cover points in range when creating the territory or updating the territory in case of roaming npc
 - Reaction aux evenements de hit d'un NPC (Engage, Cover, Detection) => J'ai commencé mais ca marche vitef
 - Make vision based focusing change optionnal (for example, humans work like that, zombies don't)
+- Issue with destroying behaviors, specifically Seek where there is debug logs for it.
 - Add events for focus changed etc
 - Make the Functions with standard naming for nanos (ex: MoveToPoint should be renamed MoveToLocation)
 - Behavior back qui est choisit dans le combat si le NPC est en insuffisance numerique dans sa zone de choix, cherchant de l'aide vers un NPC proche